 If for whatever reason, you are on the other extreme (low self-esteem) and think all of your design sucks, fret not.
 This is where we thrive from good feedback lol.
 We all sucked when we first started unless you’re some kind of mutant genius.

 A mutant genius like this:

 Yes, I couldn’t resist.
 I’ll like you guys to check these videos if you haven’t already and tell me which you prefer (something like my own research).

-What does these videos and all those that went viral (like Gangnam Style) have in common?
-They are either funny, random or unique in their own way.
+What do these videos and all those that went viral (like Gangnam Style) have in common?
+They are funny, random, or unique in their own way.
 One danger of designing commercially is there is a risk of losing your own unique style while adapting to others.
-Having said that, flexibility and the ability to create other styles is good (It is important especially to do what the brief tells you to do.) but do not lose your own style.
+Flexibility and the ability to create other styles are good (It is important especially to do what the brief tells you to do.) but do not lose your own style.